hvelab/building-websites-with-gitlab-es/episodes/06-jupyter-books.md

 exercises: 0
 questions:
 - "How do I publish web pages through GitLab and Jupyter books?"
 objectives:
-- "Publish Jupyter "notebooks" as HTML on the web with GitHub Pages"
+- "Publish Jupyter notebooks as HTML on the web with GitHub Pages"
 keypoints:
 - "Through Jupyter books, you'll be able to integrate interactive components and code in your web pages"
 ---